hweifluids/Py3DFTLE-Doc/_sources/1_requirements.rst.txt

 10. `PyQt5 <https://riverbankcomputing.com/software/pyqt/intro>`__ version 5.15.11 or later

 You can install them after installing ``pip`` by:

 .. code-block::
   pip install -r ./requirements.txt

 When it does not work, consider if your current dir is incorrect.
-It should be run from the project root of ``Py3DFTLE`` when undergoing configurations and under :ref:`command-line <commands>`` mode.
+It should be run from the project root of ``Py3DFTLE`` when undergoing configurations and under :ref:`command-line <command>` mode.
 Please feel free about such thing under GUI mode.

 Add-on Libs